NDIS Appeals: External Review (updated 12 February 2024)

 That said, I recommend that you engage a lawyer to represent you in the AAT process for these reasons:

-- While the AAT process is relatively informal, there are some protocols, rules and procedures.
+• While the ART process is relatively informal, there are some protocols, rules and procedures.
 A lawyer will help you navigate and comply with these.

-Can my Support Coordinator represent me at the AAT?
+Can my Support Coordinator represent me at the ART?

-It can get messy and risky if your Support Coordinator acts as your representative in an AAT review application about plan funding.
+It can get messy and risky if your Support Coordinator acts as your representative in an ART review application about plan funding.

 This is because your Support Coordinator is not independent.
 They are remunerated from your NDIS plan funding and may have, or be seen to have, a vested interest in the outcome of the appeal.

-For these reasons, I recommend that your Support Coordinator not represent you at an AAT appeal.
+For these reasons, I recommend that your Support Coordinator not represent you at an ART appeal.

 The better role for your Support Coordinator is (as one of your NDIS-funded service providers) provide you with an updated written statement or report from themselves about your support needs.
 This will form good evidence to support your application.